kswedberg/dotatom/packages/language-babel/README.md

   ```

 * #### Auto Indent JSX
-  Disables formatting options for JSX.
+  Enables automatic indenting of JSX.

 ## .languagebabel Configuration

-`.languagebabel` JSON configuration files can exist in any directory of the path that contains a source file to be compiled. `.languagebabel` file properties override the global package settings above. `.languagebabel` files if present are read and merged starting in the source files directory up to the project root directory. `.languagebabel` properties defined closest the source file take precedence.
+`.languagebabel` JSON configuration files can exist in any directory of the path that contains a source file to be compiled.
+The properties in this file override the global package settings above.
+If `.languagebabel` files are present, they read and merged starting in the source files directory up to the project root directory.
+Properties defined closest the source file take precedence.

 To use this option please enable the `Allow Local Override` package setting.